Inference of the sparse kinetic Ising model using the decimation method: Dynamic Inverse Ising problem on sparse graphs

 Most of the biological and social networks are sparse, meaning that the average degree of those networks is finite ($c<<N$ ).
 To do inference on sparse systems, it is very important to first determine which edges are present, or equivalently which couplings are non-zero.
 Therefore, when it is known as a prior that the underlying graph of a system is sparse, the correct Bayesian inference process should take into account this information under the form of a prior distribution.
 Ignoring this prior information when maximizing the likelihood will lead to over-fitting, as we discussed in Sec.~\ref{sec:intro} and shown in Fig.~\ref{fig:maxlike} left.

 The $\ell_1$-regularization is a well-known method to obtain sparse solutions in inference problems.
-It has been widely used in compressed sensing \cite{donoho2006compressed} and for the inverse Ising problems \cite{wainwright2010AnnalHigh}.
+It has been widely used in compressed sensing \cite{donoho2006compressed} and for the inverse Ising problems \cite{wainwright2010AnnalHigh,tkavcik2014searching}.
 The $\ell_1$-based methods consist in adding a Laplace prior: $e^{-\lambda \sum_{ij} |J_{ij}| }$ to the system, in order to obtain a sparse solution.
-The major advantage of the $\ell_1$ regularization is that, adding the Laplace prior does not break the convexity of the likelihood function.

-Although this method is fully tractable, there are several drawbacks.
+The major advantage of the $\ell_1$ regularization is that, adding the Laplace prior does not break the convexity of the likelihood function. this method is fully tractable, there are several drawbacks.
 First, it is hard to fix the parameter $\lambda$ of the Laplace distribution consistently.
 When using a given value of $\lambda$, many couplings will be put to zero in the maximization process.
 It is possible to determine the maximum value of $\lambda$ analytically such that, for $\lambda>\lambda_{\rm max}$, all the inferred couplings will be zero.
 But then, the best value of $\lambda$ inside $[0,\lambda_{\rm max}]$ is not given by the $\ell_1$ method.
 Indeed, by changing the value of $\lambda$, the set of inferred zero-couplings will change accordingly and it is therefore not possible to know what would be the best value of $\lambda$.
 As an example, in Fig. \ref{fig_histo_lambda}, we plot the histogram of couplings inferred by maximizing the likelihood using a $\ell_1$ prior and using two different values of $\lambda$.
 We can see that, although it seems quite easy to choose the cut-off value on whether couplings are zero or not, different values of $\lambda$ give a different number of zero couplings and thus end with two different topologies for the network.

 Another drawback of the $\ell_1$ based-method is that the Laplace prior is sometimes far from the distribution of the true couplings.
 Thus the $\ell_1$ minimization will try to fit the couplings with a Laplace distribution and lead to additional errors.
 The Bayesian prescription advises us that using the correct prior is always the best choice to obtain the best performance, e.g. in compressed sensing problem \cite{PhysRevX.2.021005}, group testing problem \cite{pan_group_testing} and error-correction problem \cite{error_correction_ITW2013}.
 However, in the inverse Ising problem, we usually cannot use the correct prior distribution because otherwise the problem would not be convex any more.